smartness2030/sbrc24-minicurso-smartnic/bluefield.md

 To deploy SFs, we need to bind them to the mlx5 driver.
 Before, we need to get the *auxiliary device name* (something like mlx5_core.sf.4).
 For that, run `mlnx-sf -a show` and look for the SF just created (either by the SF Index or by SF representator netdev).
 Then execute the following (replacing the *auxiliary device name*)

 `echo mlx5_core.sf.4  > /sys/bus/auxiliary/drivers/mlx5_core.sf_cfg/unbind`

 `echo mlx5_core.sf.4  > /sys/bus/auxiliary/drivers/mlx5_core.sf/bind`

 `echo mlx5_core.sf.5  > /sys/bus/auxiliary/drivers/mlx5_core.sf_cfg/unbind`

 `echo mlx5_core.sf.5  > /sys/bus/auxiliary/drivers/mlx5_core.sf/bind`

-Run `mlnx-sf -a show` and you will see that everything now is configured.
+Run `mlnx-sf -a show` and `devlink dev show` and you will see that everything now is configured.

+### Network Traffic Steering

+Traffic steering is done by the eSwitch in the BlueField.
+If we want to make sure that network traffic reaches an SF, we first need to connect the SFs' interfaces to the OVS bridges.
+This will enable communication between SFs, physical interfaces, and the host interface representators.

+Add the SF  representator netdev to the OVS bridge.
+Important: check the representator netdev name by running `mlnx-sf -a show`.
+Ensure to connect SF to the same bridge that interconnect the physical port that SF is attached to.

+`ovs-vsctl add-port ovsbr1 en3f1pf1sf0`
+`ovs-vsctl add-port ovsbr1 en3f1pf1sf10`

+To verify, run:

+`ovs-vsctl show`